rancher/charts/proposed/kubeflow/v0.6.2/README.md

 The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.
 Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
 Anywhere you are running Kubernetes, you should be able to run Kubeflow

+## Requirements

+Kubeflow need some requirements in order to work properly:
+- Kubeflow 0.6 is just compatible with k8s 1.14 and 1.15.
+[Compatibility table](https://www.kubeflow.org/docs/started/k8s/overview/#minimum-system-requirements)
+- Istio with ingress gateway should be deployed or enabled on k8s cluster.
+- Storageclass should be configured on k8s cluster to enable persistence volumes.

 ## Who should consider using Kubeflow?

 Based on the current functionality you should consider using Kubeflow if: